southfla79/EE-Mod-Setup/README.md

 1. Close any open games and game editors to avoid interference with the installation process
 2. Disable your antivirus (only while you are installing - don't forget to re-enable it after!)
 3. Disable User Account Control (if you don't do this, the automated installation can get stuck!)
-4. Execute "Start BiG World Setup"
+4. Execute "Start EE Setup Tool.vbs"

 ### How do I contribute? ###